Deines History, Family Crest & Coats of Arms

 The surname Deines was first found in Sussex where they held a family seat from very ancient times.

-Important Dates for the Deines family
+Early History of the Deines family

 This web page shows only a small excerpt of our Deines research.
 Another 80 words (6 lines of text) covering the year 1327 is included under the topic Early Deines History in all our PDF Extended History products and printed products wherever possible.